lblod/simple-delta-file-producer/README.md

 # simple-delta-file-producer

-This simple service listens to all the deltas of a stack and genertates diff files to sync data to external applications.
+This simple service listens to all the deltas of a stack and generates diff files to sync data to external applications.
 Diff files are generated since a specific timestamp and can be fetched by a consuming service.